vuongptnguyen/Whiteblock_User_Guide/docs/overview.rst

   - NEM
   - Monero

-.. note:: Do you have a client of your own that you would like Whiteblock to support?
+Note: Do you have a client of your own that you would like Whiteblock to support?
 Feel free to contact the team via email at `hello@whiteblock.io` or join one of our community channels.